Emotions, the Brain, and Oils: Part 3

 Essential oils distilled from flowers can be REALLY pricy.
 Rose, Jasmine, Roman Chamomile, Helichrysum, and Neroli (orange blossom) require THOUSANDS of blossoms in order to extract just a little bit of oil.
 But they've been prized for millennia for their powerful emotional/aphrodisiac/spiritual effects, and their popularity has not diminished.
 Science now shows us why they're so alluring and effective.

-These are the primary components of the VERY powerful blends by Young Living such as Acceptance (free this month thru Essential Rewards!), Harmony, Present Time, and Inner Child.
+These are the primary components of the VERY powerful blends by Young Living such as Acceptance, Harmony, Present Time, and Inner Child.
 The reason that smelling a rose or jasmine flowers is intoxicating and pleasurable is due to the powerful oil inside the blossom!